AkshayPatel03/Cloud_Security_Project_SIEM/README.md

-# Cloud Security Project: Monitoring and Responding to Failed Logon Attempts with Azure
+# Cloud Security Project: Monitoring and Responding to Failed Logon Attempts with Azure Sentinel (SIEM)

 ## Overview